ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hallock.md

 {{% table "/static/data/thomas-hallock.csv" "thomas-hallocks" "page,gen,dob,dod,locations,married,wife,notes" "Data taken from 1928, *A Hallock Genealogy* by Lucius Henry Hallock, uncestry.com" "" "Summary of Thomas Hallocks in the *Hallock Genealogy*" %}}
 </figure>

-Of these Thomas Hallocks, only two are known to be living in Smithtown during the correct time period, as they are in the same generation:
+Of these Thomas Hallocks, only two are known to be living in Smithtown during the correct time period, and they are in the same generation:

   - [Thomas Hallock](https://www.findagrave.com/memorial/36331658/thomas-hallock) (06 Jan 1766 to 10 Mar 1845), son of Noah and Nancy (Hendrickson) Hallock.
 He also had a son Thomas who was a farmer in Smithtown.

   - [Thomas Hallock](https://www.findagrave.com/memorial/240646827/thomas-hallock) (11 Jul 1768 to 07 Jan 1854), son of James and Mary (Post) Hallock.

 It is Thomas, son of Noah, who is found in the early records of the First Presbyterian Church in Smithtown in the late 1700's and early 1800's.
 He, along with Mary Platt's father Jedediah Mills, were among the members that "revolted" in Oct 1808.
-Although he also has daughters named Sarah and Mary, the birthdates and married names do not match what we know of either Sarah or Mary Hallock, the daughters of Thomas who married the Mills.
+Although he also has daughters named Sarah and Mary, the birthdates and married names do not match what we know of either Sarah or Mary Hallock, who are the daughters of Thomas who married the Mills.

 <div class="cols">
 {{% fig "hallock/hallock-genealogy-tabulation-p602" "350" /%}}